fortedigital/EpiCommonUtils/README.md

 Use this attribute to annotate your class implementing `IHtmlTransformation`.

 NOTE: you **don't** need `HtmlTransformation` attribute in order transformation to be applied.
 It's only used for order manipulation purposes.

-### MaxItemsAllowedAttribute

-This attribute can be placed on property/field of type `ContentArea`, `LinkItemCollection` or any `IEnumerable` to limit the maximum number of items linked in them